 Rome is truly blessed with a veritable plethora of amazing fine art museums.
 You could spend years exploring them all in proper fashion.

-Here are the art museums you can’t miss in Rome:
+Here are the art museums you can’t miss in Rome, one of the bests art cities in Europe.

 The Vatican Museums are the public art and sculpture museums in the Vatican City complex.
 A museum path takes you along its long finely decorated corridors and wings.